An experiment in the IsoLab in Physics

 Modules

-Each Pathway contains a set of Modules.
-These are subjects within your broader Pathway area.
-Some of these Modules are Mandatory (you have to do these), and some are Optional (you can choose).
+Each pathway contains a set of modules.
+These are subjects within your broader pathway area.
+Some of these modules are mandatory (you must do these), and some are Optional (you can choose from a selection).

-Many Year 2 and Year 3 Optional Modules have pre-requisites from the previous year’s Modules.
-Once you have decided on your Pathways and Modules these will be discussed in detail at a one-to-one meeting at the start of your course where timetable flexibility and course capacity will also be taken into consideration.
+Many second and third year optional modules have pre-requisites from the previous year of study.
+Once you have decided on your pathways and modules these may be discussed in detail at a one-to-one meeting to help resolve any issues at the start of your course where timetable flexibility and course capacity will also be taken into consideration.